atrick/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Lifetime types

-This proposal adds language support for expressing dependencies between a function's values.
+The current proposal adds language support for expressing lifetime dependencies between a function's values.
 These dependencies are part the function type, but they define a fixed dependency relationship between a function's parameters and results.
 Lifetime information could instead be used as a type discriminator.
+We refer to this alternate approach as "lifetime types".
+Lifetime types builds on the concept of "nested lifetimes" described above.
+It could support an alternative syntax, but it would not affect the semantics of lifetime dependencies in most cases.
+Lifetime types would add a theoretical framework along with a corresponding layer of type checking not present in this proposal.

-In this design, every concrete non-`Escapable` type would have additional generic lifetime parameters.
+With lifetime types, every concrete non-`Escapable` type would have additional generic lifetime parameters.
 Two non-`Escapable` values of the same structural type (e.g. `Span<Int>`) would then take on different formal types whenever they have different lifetime constraints.
-In other words, every `~Escapable` variable declaration would have a different formal type.
+In other words, every `~Escapable` variable declaration could potentially have a different formal type.
 The type system would perform automatic type coercion at function boundaries.

-The purpose of lifetime types is to support generic functions that are polymorphic over lifetime constraints.
+The advantage of lifetime types is its support for generic functions that are polymorphic over lifetime constraints.
 Consider a transformer function that takes a generic transform closure.
 In the currently proposed design, it can be written as follows:

 ```swift
 @lifetime(copy arg)